Leonardo-Boss/suckless-site/tools.suckless.org/lchat/index.md

 able to type messages while new chat lines are arriving.
 Its main focus is on usability and simplicity.

-You can use lchat as frontend for the follwoing programs and protocols:
+You can use lchat as frontend for the following programs and protocols:

 * [ii](https://tools.suckless.org/ii) for IRC
 * [ratox](https://git.2f30.org/ratox) for Tox